lazybark/go-helpers/README.md

 NPT is a struct of two fields: seconds and nanoseconds which can recreate default Go time.Time struct by calling time.Unix(sec, nsec) <br>
 NPT holds no pointers (default time does - \*Location) and this makes NPT more memory-friendly due to reduced GC load. <br>
 The main problem of pointers is that GC could chase them in memory in some cases and if you have an app that stores lots of time records, it's performance may be reduced due to that effect.
-So, if you don't need location data and your app uses time only internally, you may want to replace it with NPT.
+So, if you don't need location data and your app uses time only internally, you may want to replace it with NPT.<br>
 Code examples and test mod [here](https://lazybark.dev/go-helpers/#npt).

 ### Text colors for console output
 Simple ANSI escape sequences to format CLI-output:
 ```